sylhare/Type-on-Strap/README.md

 title: Hello World                                # Title of the page
 feature-img: "assets/img/sample.png"              # Add a feature-image to the post
 thumbnail: "assets/img/thumbnail/sample-th.png"   # Add a thumbnail image on blog view
+bootstrap: true                                   # Add bootstrap to the page
 tags: [sample, markdown, html]
 ---
 ```

 With `thumbnail`, you can add a smaller image than the `feature-img`.
 If you don't want/have a thumbnail you can still use the same image as the feature one.

+So the **bootstrap** is not mandatory and is only usefull if you want to add bootstrapped content in your page.
+It will respect the page and theme layout, mind the padding on the sides.

 ### Layout: Page